corbosman/compose_addressbook/README.md

 compose_addressbook
 ===================

 compose_addressbook plugin adds a button to the compose screen allowing you to select contacts with the mouse.
 These contacts can then be added to your recipients (To/CC/BCC) with a mouse click.
 This plugin does not work with the larry skin, as it already has an addressbook in the compose area.
-Only use with the old skin.
+Only use with the classic skin.

 FEATURES
 --------